 While a roll of photo corners isn't that expensive, making your own allows you to get creative and match the design to the page, blending papers together.

 Instead of purchasing the stick-on triangles to hold your photos, bend small squares of paper to create the same effect.
-Use popdots on top of the finished project to add buttons or other embellishments.
+Use pop-dots on top of the finished project to add buttons or other embellishments.
 This is a great way to use smaller scraps that you might have thrown into the trash.
-You'll love the effect as well as be recycling old supplies.
+You'll love the effect, plus you'll be recycling old supplies.

 Cheap and easy and cute, fun foam is all over the place in craft stores.
 It comes in cute shapes and bright colors and is generally available for all the main holidays and the seasons.